 Vocational Rehabilitation Technical Assistance Center – Targeted Communities (VRTAC–TC)

-The purpose of the Vocational Rehabilitation Technical Assistance Center for Targeted Communities (VRTAC–TC) is to provide TA and training to upgrade and increase the competency, skills, and knowledge of VR counselors and other professionals to assist economically disadvantaged individuals with disabilities to achieve competitive integrated employment outcomes.
+The purpose of the Vocational Rehabilitation Technical Assistance Center for Targeted Communities (VRTAC–TC) is to provide TA and training to upgrade and increase the competency, skills, and knowledge of VR counselors and other professionals to assist underserved individuals with disabilities living in economically disadvantaged communities to achieve competitive integrated employment outcomes.

 Vocational Rehabilitation Technical Assistance Center for Youth with Disabilities (VRTAC–Y)